 Siting Noxious Facilities: Efficiency in Majority Rule Decisions, with Amit Eynan.

 Abstract: This paper analyzes the inefficiency of majority-rule decisions in making siting decisions for noxious facilities, such as waste treatment facilities, landfills, or nuclear waste repositories.
 In particular, we demonstrate in a general context that a majority-rule voting process will lead a locality to make a decision that decreases aggregate welfare.
 We develop a theoretical model to establish the prevalence of inefficiencies, demonstrate the mechanisms that exacerbate or mitigate inefficiencies, and provide a feasible solution.
 The model illustrates the roles that population distribution and the nature of disamenity costs play in creating welfare-decreasing outcomes.
 We use observed population distributions to estimate model parameters and measure the magnitude of possible inefficiencies in 118 US counties.
 Results suggest potentially large welfare losses are likely to arise with majority-rule decisions.

-Abstract: In this paper, we estimate nonmarket values for public parks and open space, distinguishing between recreational use value and visual amenity value.
-We use machine learning to conduct visual analysis and classify the view of an individual household.
-In particular, we identify visual characteristics that are similar to those of publicly provided open space and thus provide a similar a visual amenity.
-This technique allows us to estimate the value of proximity to open space and separately identify values associated with visual amenities versus recreational use.
-We find positive capitalization rates associated with household views of park-like properties.
-From a policy perspective, such identification could indicate the optimal size, location, and shape of open space.
-Furthermore, machine learning methods used in construction of our view variable provide a potentially powerful tool for hedonic analyses.
+Abstract: We estimate nonmarket values for the visual amenity of natural views, such as public parks and open space, by using machine learning to identify views that are similar to those of the natural aesthetic of publicly provided park space.
+This technique allows us to identify values connected to the visual amenity of natural space, separate from the values driven by proximity to open space.
+We nd positive capitalization rates associated with household views of park-like properties.
+Estimates are robust to a variety of specications, including a panel model and falsication tests.
+From a policy perspective, such identication could indicate the optimal size, location, and shape of open space.
+Furthermore, machine learning methods used in construction of our view variable provide a potentially powerful tool for nonmarket valuation studies.

 Work in Progress